-- Search Head Name.
+- Search head name.
 The search head's

 Note: The list includes the master node as one of the search heads.
-While the master has search head capabilities, you should only use those capabilities for debugging purposes.
+Although the master has search head capabilities, you should only use those capabilities for debugging purposes.
 The resources of the master must be dedicated to fulfilling its critical role of coordinating cluster activities.
 Under no circumstances should the master be employed as a production search head.
 Also, unlike a dedicated search head, the search head on the master cannot be configured for multi-cluster search; it can only search its own cluster.